Singapore: Republic of Singapore

-In 1990, Goh Chok Tong succeeded Lee and became Singapore's second prime minister.
-During Goh's tenure, the country went through the 1997 Asian financial crisis and the 2003 SARS outbreak.
+In 1990, Goh Chok Tong succeeded Lee and became Singapore's second prime minister, leading the PAP into the 1991 election.
+During Goh's tenure, the country went through the 1997 Asian financial crisis and the 2002–2004 SARS outbreak.
 In 2004, Lee Hsien Loong, the eldest son of Lee Kuan Yew, became the country's third prime minister.
-Lee Hsien Loong's tenure included the 2008 global financial crisis, the resolution of a dispute over land ownership at Tanjong Pagar railway station between Singapore and Malaysia, and the introduction of the 2 integrated resorts (IRs), located at the Marina Bay Sands and Resorts World Sentosa.
-The People's Action Party (PAP) suffered its worst ever electoral results in 2011, winning just 60% of votes, amidst debate over issues including the influx of foreign workers and the high cost of living.
+Lee Hsien Loong's tenure included the 2008 financial crisis, the resolution of a dispute over land ownership at Tanjong Pagar railway station between Singapore and Malaysia, the introduction of the two integrated resorts (IRs) located at the Marina Bay Sands and Resorts World Sentosa as well as the COVID-19 pandemic.
+The PAP experienced its worst electoral performance in 2011, securing only 60% of the vote.
+While this would be considered a landslide victory in many countries since it preserved the party's supermajority, it was regarded locally as a poor outcome, reflecting public debate over issues such as the high rates of immigration and the rising cost of living.
 On 23 March 2015, Lee Kuan Yew died, and a one-week period of public mourning was observed nationwide.
 Subsequently, the PAP regained its dominance in Parliament through the September general election, receiving 69.9% of the popular vote, although this remained lower than the 2001 tally of 75.3% and the 1968 tally of 86.7%.
-The 2020 election held in July saw the PAP drop to 61% of the vote, while the opposition Workers' Party took 10 of the 93 seats, the highest number ever won by an opposition party.
+The 2020 election held in July saw the PAP drop to 61% of the vote, while the Workers' Party (WP) took 10 of the 93 seats, including its leader Pritam Singh becoming the first de jure leader of the opposition since independence.
+On 15 May 2024, Lawrence Wong became Singapore's fourth prime minister and the first born after independence.
+Wong's first electoral test came at the 2025 election, which saw the PAP winning 65.5% of the vote and 87 out of 97 seats in Parliament; the WP retained their 10 seats.
+Singapore was one of eight cities worldwide that was classified as an "Alpha+" city by the Globalization and World Cities Research Network (GaWC) in 2024.

 Government and politics

-Singapore is a parliamentary republic based on the Westminster system.
-The Constitution of Singapore is the supreme law of the country, establishing the structure and responsibility of governance.
-The President is head of state and exercises many executive powers on the advice of the Cabinet with some exceptions including the appointment of the Prime Minister and the withholding of consent to a request for a dissolution of Parliament.
-The Prime Minister is head of government and is appointed by the President from among the Members of Parliament.
-The Cabinet consists of the Prime Minister and such other Ministers as appointed by the President, acting in accordance with the advice of the Prime Minister.

-The governance of Singapore is separated into three branches: